 Kennedy Space Center Visitor Complex

 If you can only fit in one attraction on the Space Coast, make it the Kennedy Space Center Visitor Complex.
 The visitor center is the public-facing section of NASA’s world-famous Kennedy Space Center.

 At the Kennedy Space Center Visitor Complex, you’ll learn everything you ever wanted to know about America’s space programs.
 The center features several exciting exhibits & displays along with two IMAX theatres.

 Don’t leave without checking out the Apollo/Saturn V Center.
 Here, you’ll get to see the ground-breaking Saturn V rocket, Apollo Lunar Module, and Apollo 14 Command Module on display.

 Located just south of Cape Canaveral, Cocoa Beach is the Space Coast’s most popular beach town.
-The city is most well-known for its beach and surf breaks.
+Home to some of finest beaches near Orlando, he city is most well-known for its beautiful sandy beach and surf breaks.

-While you won’t have much time to explore Cocoa Beach, it’s a good place for lunch and quick shopping break.
+While you won’t have much time to explore Cocoa Beach, it’s a good place for lunch and a quick shopping break.
 Be sure to stop into the Ron Jon Surf Shop.
 Ron Jon’s is the world’s largest surf shop and a popular place to pick up Florida trip souvenirs.

 Smack-dab in the middle of the Treasure Coast, Fort Pierce makes for a great stop on an Orlando to Miami coastal drive.
 The city is the oldest city in St. Lucie County.